 The Queen’s horses and the Royal Stables

 Being an old Kingdom also means maintaining old traditions such as the upkeep of a royal stable more than 300 years old.
-They are open daily from 10:00 to 17:00.
+Open to the public.

 By Bente D. Knudsen